danry25/roaming-initiative-hardware/Omnitik.md

 ##Modifications

-###Omnitik DIY POE out
+###POE out

-With this modification you can add POE out on all 4 ethernet ports that are available for other devices to plug into on your Omnitik.
+With this modification you can add Power Over Ethernet (POE) out on all 4 ethernet ports that are available for other devices to plug into on your Omnitik.
 Check out a [completed POE out mod](/Contrib/Tomás Aparicio/) & try it yourself.

+###Antenna Alterations

+There are many things you can do to the internal antennas in an Omnitik, from connectorizing them to  just making the existing ones a bit more directional using some tin foil and thin plastic sheathing.
+You can also use a dish to make an Omnitik directional, things like old satellite dishes, woks and even metal strainers or colanders will work to make your Omnitik into something that can go a few miles in a single direction.

 ##Relevant Links